w103dcr/Programing2Project/README.md

 Rhett created the following classes in support of the gui and solverportion of the program:

-MainGUI ---> Main component that starts the GUI MazeArrays ---> Array class to support the maze solver with mazes in correct format MazeController ---> Handles all GUI components (buttons, event handling, supported automatic transveral to solve maze within solve button
+MainGUI ---> Main component that starts the GUI

+MazeArrays ---> Array class to support the maze solver with mazes in correct format

+MazeController ---> Handles all GUI components (buttons, event handling, supported automatic transveral to solve maze within solve button

 MazeMainConsole ---> Starts the console portion of the program that allows for manual transveral of the maze based on user input

 MazeSolver -----> code that allows for manual transveral of the maze with wall detection and start/win mechanics.

-MazeSolverGUI ----> created as a reference for the automatic solve funtion of the gui portion of the program (code merged into Mazecontroller btnSolve() function.
+MazeSolverGUI ----> created as a reference for the automatic solve function in GUI (code merged into MazeController class)

 MazeXML ----> Handles the layout of the GUI, button, and text area placement